Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Options Available for General
 At least one of these options must be set for the source to function

-*   pollTime: This indicates how often an image should be captured.
+*   `pollTime`: This indicates how often an image should be captured.
 A positive number represents the number of milliseconds between captures.
 If the specified time is less than the amount of time it takes to process the image then images will be taken as soon as the previous finishes.
 If this is set to 0, the next image will be captured as soon as the previous is sent.
     *   (**NOTE:** Previously named "pollRate".
 For a limited amount of time, both "pollTime" and "pollRate" will be valid General Config options, but in the future only "pollTime" will be supported.)
-*   allowQueries: This option allows Queries to be received when set to `true'
+*   `allowQueries`: This option allows Queries to be received when set to `true'
-*   maxRunningThreads: Optional.
+*   `maxRunningThreads`: Optional.
 Only used if `pollTime` has been specified.
 The maximum number of threads running at any given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 10.
-*   maxQueuedTask: Optional.
+*   `maxQueuedTask`: Optional.
 Only used if `pollTime` has been specified.
 The maximum number of queued tasks at any given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 20.
     *   **NOTE:** The default behavior of the Object Recognition Source is to process up to 10 captured frames in parallel at a time.
 If you would like the source to only process one frame at a time, then `maxRunningThreads` and `maxQueuedTasks` must both be set to 1.
-*   suppressEmptyNeuralNetResults: Optional.
+*   `suppressEmptyNeuralNetResults`: Optional.
 Only used if `pollTime` has been specified.
 Must be a boolean value.
 If set to `true`, only the neural net results containing recognitions, (from polled frames), will be sent back to the VANTIQ Source as a
 Notificiation.